Blackshirt newspaper coverage of the Mile End Pogrom. Source: Wiki Commons

 Only one week following the battle, Mile End would suffer the worst outbreak of antisemitic violence in inter-war Britain.

 But the protestors were unaware of this coming terror.
-With roars of “They shall not pass” from the antifacist crowd at the Battle of Cable Street still lingering in the air, a peaceful antifascist demonstration to celebrate the victory was swiftly organised by the Ex-Servicemen’s Movement against Fascism and Antisemitism.
+With roars of “They shall not pass” from the antifascist crowd at the Battle of Cable Street still lingering in the air, a peaceful antifascist demonstration to celebrate the victory was swiftly organised by the Ex-Servicemen’s Movement against Fascism and Antisemitism.

-The next Saturday, on 10 October, an estimated ten thousand people gathered in Tower Hill to take back the streets that the Blackshirts had intended to march through, united under hundreds of banners carried by the Stepney Council for Peace and Democracy, the Dockers, the Furnishing Trades Association, the Communist Party and others.
+The next Saturday, on 10 October 1936, an estimated ten thousand people gathered in Tower Hill to take back the streets that the Blackshirts had intended to march through, united under hundreds of banners carried by the Stepney Council for Peace and Democracy, the Dockers, the Furnishing Trades Association, the Communist Party and others.

 But as they proceeded deeper and deeper into the heart of the East End, tension grew stronger between protestors and passers-by.

 When the march turned onto Grove Road, hostile women and teenage girls lined up on the sidewalk, gesturing and screaming ‘the Yids, the Yids, we’ve got to get rid of the Yids’.
-At the corner of Bethnal Green and Roman Road, a double wall of police held back hundreds of young men and women shouting, ‘up the fascism, dirty Yids’.
+At the corner of Bethnal Green and Roman Road, a double wall of police held back hundreds of young men and women shouting, ‘Up the fascism, dirty Yids’.
 Under strict order to not let anything discredit the march, the protestors calmly replied ‘Mosley shall never pass’.

 When the procession reached the gates of Victoria Park, the fascist youth had climbed onto parapets and railings.
 With one hand raised in the fascist salute, the other throwing bacon and rotten apples, chants of, ‘we are the boys of the bulldog breed’ were interspersed with the national anthem, each verse ending with the crowd spitting on the marchers.